yushaushaibu/react-app/README.md

 `props is Javascript object` <CommentDetail author="Alex"> --> {author: "Alex"}

+`props.children`
+The technique of passing a component to another component as a props. i.e Parent component wraps  around child component.
+The nested (child) component is accessed in the parent component as `props.children`

 - Semantic UI library.
 - faker.js: generate massive amount of realistic fake data.